We want happiness, health, and abundance in all areas of life;

 I understand from personal experience the pain involved in all this.
 I listen to each person’s story to gain understanding of the origins of the body image problems, and then we work together to create healthy coping skills, to inspire self-acceptance, and to increase self-care, and to improve relationships with significant others.

 Chronic pain can be debilitating and affect all areas of life.
 Prescription medications can sometimes dull the pain enough to function but doesn't restore the body to wholeness and health.
-I can help you dissolve the emotional and psychological roots of chronic pain which can significantly diminish the experience of pain and restore a sense of aliveness and wellness.
+I can help you dissolve the emotional, energetics, and psychological roots of chronic pain allowing your body’s innate capacity to heal and restore a sense of aliveness and wellness.

 Your perception will only become clear when you can look into your soul.